majek/idea/site/2012-06-16-dissecting-ssl/main.md

     [Server Name Indication](http://tools.ietf.org/html/rfc4366#section-3.1)
     [(SNI)](https://en.wikipedia.org/wiki/Server_Name_Indication)
     extension is used to specify a remote host name.
-This allows the server to choose apporpriate certificate based on the host name.
+This allows the server to choose appropriate certificate based on the host name.
     This allows hosting many domains on a single IP address, and famously
     [doesn't work on any IE on Windows XP](http://adam.heroku.com/past/2009/9/22/sni_ssl/).